How to Teach Your Child Healthy Eating Habits

-Raising children to have a healthy relationship with food can set them up for a lifetime of healthy habits.
+Raising children to have a good relationship with food can set them up for life.
+Here’s how to teach your child healthy eating habits and help them have a positive body image.

 1. Develop a healthy relationship with food yourself.

-Children are sponge-like, learning everything that can from you.
+Children are sponge-like, learning everything thay can from you.
 If you’re complaining about your body, they’ll pick up on it.
 If you’ve got an unhealthy relationship with food, they will know about it.

 Your children will see you enjoying a dessert, along with everyone else, exercising for enjoyment and eating bright and colourful vegetables at meals.